Skip to Content

 • Is emancipated from biological parents.

-We should also note that — because of age — college is not automatically included in child support calculations.
-However, higher education costs can be — and often are — addressed in a separate section, if it’s something that’s important to both parents.
+We should also note that—because of age—college is not automatically included in child support calculations.
+However, higher education costs can be—and often are—addressed in a separate section, if it’s something that’s important to both parents.

-Child Support Attorneys
+Navigating Local Child Support Resources

 Calculating child support payments can be a tiresome and stressful process.
 Between income sources, deductions, and custodial nuances, even a simple formula can turn complicated, making it difficult to know what to expect once the dust settles around your finances.